Renumeration report

 30.3%

-The table below shows how the criteria for payment of the STI program for the CEO have been applied for the financial year.
+The table below shows how the criteria for payment of short-term variable remuneration to the Chief Executive Officer were applied during the financial year.

 Executive’s name Description of performance